 Fold up ends of grab handles and reinforce folds with 60/40 solder.
 Solder into the two holes (may require drilling out) next to the doors.
-A sliver of thin between may helpful.
+A sliver of thin card between may be helpful.
 Fit etched T door handles into doors.